j-bellavance/Tutorials/README.md

 # Tutorials
-Just a place where to place some tutorials
+Just a place where to hold some tutorials